What is an American Cultures (AC) course?

 American Cultures Engaged Scholarship (ACES) courses

 Some American Cultures courses provide opportunities for students to participate in collaborative social justice projects alongside community organizations.
 These courses are called American Cultures Engaged Scholarship courses (ACES).
-Examples of ACES projects include developing apps and wiki pages that promote social justice, mentoring K-12 at-risk youth, among others to create community impact.
+Examples of ACES projects include developing mobile apps, websites and wiki pages that promote social justice, mentoring K-12 at-risk youth, among others to create community impact.
 If you would like to learn more about ACES student projects, please visit our Student Projects page.
+To find a list of current ACES courses being offered, please visit our page ACES Courses

 Finding an AC Course